keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 weight: 10
 ---

-`KeptnApp` specifies a concept of a running application with a list of workloads and the possibility to define pre/post deployment and pre/post evaluations checks that should be executed at the Keptn application level.
+`KeptnApp` defines a list of workloads that together constitute a logical application.
-It contains information about all workloads and checks that are associated with a Keptn application.
+It contains information about all workloads and checks that are associated with a Keptn application and a list of tasks and evaluations to be executed pre- and post-deployment.

 ## Synopsis